Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Method

 However, since we do not have the true labels in the SFDA setting, predictions $\hat{y}_i$ of the model can be used as pseudo-labels for adaptation (hence the model $f_\matr{w}$ is updated) which -in turn- yields new predictions and a new adaptation.
 This defines a single iteration which we repeat until convergence.
 Let $\matr{w}^{(t)}$ be the adapted parameters and let $\matr{s}_i^{(t)}$ and $y_i^{(t)}$ be the network soft responses and predictions, respectively, for the input $\matr{x}_i$ at the end of iteration $t$, i.e, $\matr{s}_i^{(t)} = f_{\matr{w}^{(t)}}(\matr{x}_i)$ and $\hat{y}_i^{(t)} = \argmax_j \matr{s}_{i,j}^{(t)}$.
 Within this scheme, such EM type of iterations define our first term of self-adaptation loss as

 The efficacy of minimizing loss functions using pseudo-labels has been previously shown in many unsupervised \cite{cvpr_uda_pseudo} and semi-supervised \cite{pseudo_ssl,entropy_regularization,text_ssl_pseudo} settings.
 In effect, the network learns classes that are well separated in low-density regions by minimizing the class overlaps \cite{pseudo_ssl}.
 It is also equivalent to entropy regularization \cite{entropy_regularization}, which aims to benefit from unlabeled data in the maximum a posterior sense.
 Another perspective can be taken from the concept of dropout regularization, proposed in \cite{dropout_paper} to reduce overfitting.
 When the dropout layer is used in any model, in the phase of training, a different part (thinned version) of the network is used every time it forms a response.
 Whereas in the phase of testing, responses are always formed based on the full network (no node dropping).
-Responses of full network are generally better (having less errors) than those of a partial network, cf. Fig. 11 in \cite{dropout_paper}.
-Now, notice that the network \cite{ournetwork} that we transfer (after training with source domains' data) to the target domain does also include dropout layers.
-Namely, the full network $f_{\matr{w}^{(t)}}$ is used when generating the pseudo-labels and partial networks derived from $f_{\matr{w}^{(t)}}$ with node dropping are used when minimizing the self adaptation loss in \eqref{eq:self_adaptation_term}.
-Hence, the quality difference between the responses of the model obtained during training and testing can explain performance gains in using pseudo-labels, as also observed in our short proceeding (presenting the preliminary results of the present work in Turkish) \cite{siu_adaptation}.
+Responses of full network are generally better (having less errors) than those of a partial network, cf. Fig. 11 in \cite{dropout_paper}. {Namely, the full network $f_{\matr{w}^{(t)}}$ is used when generating the pseudo-labels and partial networks derived from $f_{\matr{w}^{(t)}}$ with node dropping are used when minimizing the self adaptation loss in \eqref{eq:self_adaptation_term}.
+Hence, the quality difference between the responses of the model obtained during training and testing can explain performance gains in using pseudo-labels.
+Additionally, it is worth noting that prominent DNN architectures in the SSVEP classification literature, such as \cite{ournetwork, ssvepformer}, typically incorporate dropout layers. }

-Although minimizing self-adaptation loss is effective, it does not take into account the structure of the available unlabeled data from target domain.
+Although minimizing self-adaptation loss is effective, it does not take into account the structure of the available unlabeled data from the target domain.
 We next explain our proposed local-regularity loss $\mathcal{L}_{{ll}}$ that exploits the data structure.